TorqueDog/RangeRoverTweaks/README.md

 |:---|:---|:---|
 | Lane keep assist | Not supported | &bull; Not supported <br /> &bull; Not fitted <br /> &bull; Fitted <br /> &bull; Error |

-_Whaaaaa...?_ Lane Keep Assist is officially available on the 2018+ L405 models, which also have the option of a Cruise Steering Assist (CSA) mode.
-If you're familiar with Lane Departure Warning, LKA is the same thing except the vehicle will also gently steer itself back into the lane, as well as vibrate the steering wheel.
+_Whaaaaa...?_ Lane Keep Assist is officially available on the 2017+ L405 models (and 2018+ models also have the option of a Cruise Steering Assist (CSA) mode).
+If you're familiar with Lane Departure Warning, LKA is the same thing except the vehicle will _also_ gently steer itself back into the lane, as well as vibrate the steering wheel.
 This is described as sort of a 'ping pong'-type behavior where the vehicle doesn't have any intelligence in keeping the vehicle in the middle of the lane, it just stops you leaving your lane.
 On the other hand, CSA will try to keep the vehicle steering relatively straight and true in the lane, and will even negotiate gentle curves in the roadway without any input from the driver.

-The **Not supported** default value originally didn't give me much hope, but my L405's manual does make specific reference to it being an option and -- given a vehicle with Park Assist (ability for the vehicle to move the steering wheel itself) plus ACC and LDW -- it is curious that it is present in the CCF despite it not being released into production a full two model years after the release of my 2016.
+The **Not supported** default value originally didn't give me much hope, but my MY16.5 L405's manual _does_ make specific reference to it being an option and -- given a vehicle with Park Assist (ability for the vehicle to move the steering wheel itself) plus ACC and LDW -- it is curious that it is present in the CCF all the same.

-So far I have done some testing on this; when 'Lane keep assist' is set to **Fitted** but ACC has **not** been fitted / configured per the above, LKA does not work but LDW continues to function normally.
-Once ACC has been enabled and calibrated, I will perform the LKA test once more.
+So far in my testing on this, when 'Lane keep assist' is set to **Fitted**, there is still no LKA option in the cluster and LKA does not work, but LDW continues to function normally.
+This is the case both with and without ACC enabled.

 <br />
 <hr>